 Cloud storage started off as a way of “backing up” everything on your computer — in case it crashed or something disastrous happened — but now these services offer so much more.
 With the right cloud storage you can keep your Mac tidy, more efficient, and ensure you have everything you need on any device that you are using at the time.

-The Choice and Benefits of Cloud Storage Apps
+Massive Benefits of Cloud Storage

 The advantages of using cloud storage apps over keeping everything on your hard drive are multifold.
 First, cloud storage apps help people work with more flexibility, as they can store and sync documents, videos, and other collaborative tools.
 Second, although using a cloud storage app sometimes comes at a cost, it’s usually way cheaper than trying to buy a laptop with a high-capacity hard drive.